bwssytems/ha-bridge/README.md

 # ha-bridge
 Emulates Philips Hue api to other home automation gateways such as an Amazon Echo.
-The Bridge has helpers to build devices for the gateway for the Vera, Vera Lite or Vera Edge.
+The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge.
 Alternatively the Bridge supports custom calls as well.
 The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 ## Build
 To customize and build it yourself, build a new jar with maven:
 ```